alcornwill/testudo3d/readme.md

 * (G to grab. still buggy)
 # usage advanced
 once you exit the tool, you can move the root object and rotate it. scaling is not recommended
-#### constraints and empties
+#### constraints
 you can go even further with modularity by joining together rooms with constraints
-* make the rooms with MBT, then create empties at the entrances
-* properties -> constraints -> add constraint -> copy location
-* select another portal empty as the target and they should stick together in a chain
-* (don't you need to do parenting somewhere?)

-this makes it very easy to swap rooms around. you could write a script to procedurally generate dungeons this way (maybe I will)
-#### join mesh
-if you want to join together multiple modules into a single mesh
+__Connect Portals__ is another feature of MBT to make this easier
-* A to select all
+* select two objects
-* CTRL J to join
-* SPACE -> remove duplicate vertices
+* SPACE > Connect Portals

+this will create a CopyLocation and CopyRotation constraint on the first object